dnp3/opendnp3-guide/mkdoc/docs/index.md

 If you need dedicated commercial support, custom integration services, or compliance/security testing contact [Automatak](http://www.automatak.com).

 If the library does not contain a feature that you need for your device or application, please consider sponsoring the addition.

-### Authors

-This guide contains contributions from the following authors:

-* Adam Crain
-* Pablo Giudice